adamsoliev/bearblog/intro-sql/blogpost.md

 FROM users;
 ```

 `ORDER BY` defines the logical ordering of rows *within* each partition.
-This ordering matters for ranking functions  and for window frames that depend on order (like a running total).
+This ordering matters for ranking functions and for cumulative or moving calculations that depend on a specific row sequence.
 ```sql
 SELECT
     full_name,